 To summarize, Gyroscope takes all of these data points and creates a complete picture of your day, week, month and year.
 By mashing up your computer activity with your physical movements, you get a very good portrait of your day.
 Gyroscope provides a number of additional bonus features like sleep tracking and aggregating nearly any data point logged into Apple Health.
 At present, Gyroscope really is the best dashboard for looking at your personal data, and over the past year I’ve seen them add more data integrations and smart ways to look at and learn from your data.

 Available on iOS and Web with a strong integration with the Apple Watch, installation requires you to integrate data from RescueTime, Moves, your phone and a few other options.
 After that, Gyroscope does the rest to create great looking and actionable data visualizations.

-They recently released features to passively track your sleep and a way create goals and track your success from logged data.
+They have features to passively track your sleep, log your mood, and a way create goals and track your success from logged data.

 Conclusion: Beyond the Tools

 I hope this post provided you with a lot of ideas for tools you can use to start self-tracking.